NoahDobie/Stream-Countdown-Timer-Python/README.md

 Easily modify the Python code to your liking and convert it to an executable (.exe) for convenience.

 **Functionality:**
-Pause, resume, and reset the countdown timer during your livestream.
+Pause, resume, and reset the countdown timer during your live stream.
-Ensure precise timing for your broadcast with customizable intervals.
+Saves to a file that can be read from streaming software and updates automatically!

 **Usage:**
 Download and customize the Python script.